emilkaram/kidnapped-vehicle-Localization-using-Particle-Filter-Project-T2-P3/README.md

 Particle filters are the realisation of Bayes filters or Markov localisation filter.
 Particle filters concepts are mainly used to solve the localisation problems

-In the picture below, red dots are the discrete guesses of where the car/robot might be.
+In the picture below, red dots (particle) are the discrete guesses of where the car/robot might be.
 Each red dot has x coordinates, y coordinates, and orientation.
-Particle filter is the set of several thousand such guesses comprise approximate representation of the posterior of the robot.
+Particle filter is the set of several thousand such guesses comprise approximate representation of the posterior of the car/robot.
-In the beginning, particles are uniformly spread, but filter make them survive in proportion to how consistent is the particles with sensor measurements and this called the particle weight.
+In the beginning, particles are uniformly spread, but particle will survive based on the proportion to how consistent is the particles with sensor measurements and this called the particle weight.

 ![](https://github.com/emilkaram/kidnapped-vehicle-Localization-using-Particle-Filter-Project-T2-P3/blob/master/img/3.gif)